Alternate Side Parking During Snow Removal

 Public Works makes every effort to reduce the potential for breakdowns; however, breakdowns still occur.
 It should take each truck approximately four to five hours to pass through their entire route once.
 If the snow is a heavy, sustained storm, the truck may have to make many passes in an effort to keep roads passable.

 The Village does not maintain any roads that fall under the jurisdiction of another agency.
 Lincoln Avenue, Cicero Avenue, Touhy Avenue, Devon Avenue, and McCormick Avenue are maintained by the Illinois Department of Transportation.
-Crawford Avenue from Lincoln to Jarvis is maintained by Cook County.
+Crawford Avenue is maintained by Cook County.

 Unfortunately, this is one of the consequences of owning a home in northern Illinois.
 Despite popular opinion, crews do not place snow in driveways on purpose.
 There is no practical way for the snow plow operator to cut off the windrow of snow when crossing a driveway.
 This problem is especially acute in cul-de-sacs because this is a very confined space.
 Cul-de-sacs require that all of the snow that is on the roadway within that confined space be placed along the outside of the circle.
 The problem is compounded by the fact that each homeowner then must clear their driveway, which places large piles on the corners of the drives.